 Where the design community meets.

-Community Staff UX evangelist & Creative consultant @tyrale.com Joined about 6 years ago
+Community Staff UX evangelist & Creative consultant @tyrale.com Joined over 8 years ago

 Director of Product Design; hiring position for +10 yrs.